cseanburns/electronic_resource_mgmt/src/05-standardizing-erm.md

 (the *National Information Standards Organization*) and the kinds of standards NISO is responsible for maintaining and creating.
 These standards are directly related to libraries and fall under [three broad categories][niso2].
 They deal with **Information Creation &amp; Curation**, **Information Discovery &amp; Interchange**, and **Information Policy &amp; Analysis**.
-There are standards that touch on bibliographic information, indexing, abstracting, controlled vocabularies, and many other library important issues.
+There are standards that touch on bibliographic information, indexing, abstracting, controlled vocabularies, and other library important issues.
 If you have not before paid attention to NISO, you might now start seeing more references to the organization and the standards it publishes.
-The international library community has worked closely with NISO to develop standards for various aspects of library work.
+The international library community has worked closely with NISO to develop standards of library work.

 Another historical note: As Harris (2006) elaborates in the article, NISO came into existence in the mid-1930s.
 This was the same decade that Ralph Parker began working on his punched card system.
 Not long before this, in the late 1920s, the first library science graduate program launched at the University of Chicago.
 In the early 1930s, the first research based journal started, *The Library Quarterly*.
-We often hear how long libraries have existed (since ancient times), and it's true that there were quite a few accomplishments before the 1930s.
+We often hear how long libraries have existed (since ancient times), and it's true that there were modern accomplishments before the 1930s.
 Yet it is this time period (for these and a number of other reasons) that marks the modern era of libraries.

 ### TERMS